oktadev/native-java-examples/README.md

 You can also build and run each example as a native app.

-- Micronaut: `./mvnw package -Dpackaging=native-image`
+- Micronaut: `./mvnw clean package -Dpackaging=native-image`
 - Quarkus: `./mvnw package -Pnative`
 - Spring Boot: `./mvnw spring-boot:build-image` (or `./mvnw package -Pnative` if you don't have Docker installed)
 - Helidon: `mvn package -Pnative-image`